Non-ESF Sources of Funding

 The American Wildlife Conservation Foundation’s mission is to enhance fish and wildlife resources, with an emphasis on North America, through funding research, education and conservation initiatives with the goal of ensuring that the present and future generations can continue to enjoy these resources.
 Small awards up to $2,000 intended for supplies or travel are given each year.
 Proposals are due by February 1 (proposing summer work) or August 1 (proposing work for next calendar year).

 Barry M. Goldwater Scholarship and Excellence in Education Program

 Established by Congress in 1986 to honor Senator Barry M. Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years of service in the U.S. Senate.
 The purpose of the Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue careers in these fields.
 ESF may nominate up to four individuals.
 Dr. S. Scott Shannon, Dean, Instruction and Graduate Studies, is the Campus Representative.
-Applications, recommendations, and nominations are due January 27-31, 2011, although there may be an additional internal deadline.
+Applications, recommendations, and nominations are due to the Goldwater Foundation by January 31, 2014; all materials must be received internally by January 15, 2014.
 Students MUST contact Dean Shannon for consideration.

 DOE Office of Science Graduate Fellowship